NixOS/nix/doc/manual/src/command-ref/nix-store.md

   - `--references`
-    Prints the set of [references](#gloss-reference) of the store paths paths, that is, their immediate dependencies.
+    Prints the set of [references](#gloss-reference) of the store paths *paths*, that is, their immediate dependencies.
 (For *all* dependencies, use `--requisites`.)

   - `--referrers`
-    Prints the set of *referrers* of the store paths paths, that is, the store paths currently existing in the Nix store that refer to one of paths.
+    Prints the set of *referrers* of the store paths *paths*, that is, the store paths currently existing in the Nix store that refer to one of *paths*.
 Note that contrary to the references, the set of referrers is not constant; it can change as store paths are added or removed.

   - `--referrers-closure`
-    Prints the closure of the set of store paths paths under the referrers relation; that is, all store paths that directly or indirectly refer to one of paths.
-These are all the path currently in the Nix store that are dependent on paths.
+    Prints the closure of the set of store paths *paths* under the referrers relation; that is, all store paths that directly or indirectly refer to one of *paths*.
+These are all the path currently in the Nix store that are dependent on *paths*.

   - `--deriver`; `-d`
-    Prints the [deriver](#gloss-deriver) of the store paths paths.
+    Prints the [deriver](#gloss-deriver) of the store paths *paths*.
 If the path has no deriver (e.g., if it is a source file), or if the deriver is not known (e.g., in the case of a binary-only deployment), the string `unknown-deriver` is printed.

   - `--graph`
-    Prints the references graph of the store paths paths in the format of the `dot` tool of AT\&T's [Graphviz package](http://www.graphviz.org/).
+    Prints the references graph of the store paths *paths* in the format of the `dot` tool of AT\&T's [Graphviz package](http://www.graphviz.org/).
 This can be used to visualise dependency graphs.
 To obtain a build-time dependency graph, apply